ankitbioinfo/ankitbioinfo/README.md

 🛠️ Skills:

-Throughout my research journey, I've acquired a versatile skill set spanning machine learning, quantitative biology, image analysis, spatial biology, spatial transcriptomics, single-cell RNA sequencing, cellular neighborhood analysis, and the quantification of cell/nuclei morphological properties (volume, surface area, sphericity, principal component orientation, and many more).
+Throughout my research journey, I've acquired a versatile skill set spanning machine learning, molecular dynamics simulation, quantitative and statistical data modeling, image analysis, spatial biology, spatial transcriptomics, scRNA-seq, cellular neighborhood analysis, and the quantification of cell/nuclei morphological properties (volume, surface area, sphericity, principal component orientation, and many more).

 📄 Learn More:

-If you'd like to explore my credentials in more detail, feel free to contact me at [linkedin](https://www.linkedin.com/in/ankit-agrawal-spatial-omics/)
+If you'd like to explore my credentials in more detail, feel free to contact me on [linkedin](https://www.linkedin.com/in/ankit-agrawal-spatial-omics/)

 Thank you for visiting my GitHub profile!
 If you have any questions or want to collaborate on fascinating research projects, don't hesitate to reach out.
 Let's unlock the mysteries of biology and data together! 🌟